Click Here for Our Recommended Antivirus for Your Device

 What is Tax Planning?

 Tax planning is an exercise that is done to ensure tax efficiency.
-Investors often develop a tax plan to optimize their financial situation tax-efficiently.
+Investors develop a tax plan to optimize their financial situation tax-efficiently.

 It is done so that the available resources are utilised appropriately and efficiently.
 Proper tax planning helps investors in availing tax benefits and exemptions.